gclluch/numpyANN/README.md

 # numpyANN
 ANN from scratch with numpy.

 Supports binary classification and L2 regularization.
-Support for multi-class classification may be added in the future.
+The .py file contains just the network architecture, while the .ipynb file also contains a use case on real data.

 Using these datasets:
   - https://archive.ics.uci.edu/ml/datasets/banknote+authentication